-Each HCD contains a user interface (UI) called the Control Panel that consists of a 2.7-inch color graphics liquid-crystal display (LCD) with a 24-key pad.
+Each HCD contains a user interface (UI) called the Control Panel.
+The Control Panel consists of a touchscreen LCD and a physical home screen button that are attached to the HCD.
 The Control Panel is the physical interface that a user uses to communicate with the TOE when physically using the HCD.
 The LCD screen displays information such as menus and status to the user.
-The key pad allows the user to enter usernames and passwords and select functions of the HCD.
+It also provides virtual buttons to the user such as an alphanumeric keypad for entering usernames and passwords.
 Both administrative and non-administrative users can access the Control Panel.